Carvers Gap to 19E – Why it’s a Favorite

 Be prepared with plenty of water and sunscreen.
 A hat isn’t a bad idea either.
 Take your time and rest when you need to because the view is worth it.

 Reaching the top of Hump Mountain, you’re rewarded with spectacular views of Grandfather Mountain, and the surrounding areas of Pisgah National Forest to the right.

 On the left is a small town which I think is Roan Mountain.
 In front is a wooded area that leads to Doll Flats, your stop for the night.

 I’ve heard that some people have managed to camp on top of Hump Mountain.
 It’s completely exposed so the weather has to be darn near perfect.

 I haven’t been able to pull this off thanks to rain, high winds, and threats of thunderstorms, but maybe one day I’ll get to experience it.

-We usually stop for lunch at the top of Hump Mountain and take our time.
-At this point, we’ve made it, there are no more climbs.
+The top of Hump Mountain is a great place to stop for lunch or a snack.
+At this point, you’ve made it, there are no more climbs.

 Heading to Doll Flats for the Night